About the Power Spectrum Of Primordial Gravitational Waves: The Power Spectrum

 where $|h(k)|^{2}=\frac{1}{2}\left(\langle |h_{+}|^{2}\rangle+\langle |h_{\times}|^{2}\rangle\right)=\frac{1}{4}\langle h^{ij} h_{ij}\rangle=\frac{1}{4}<|h(1, k)|^{2}>$.
 The latter relations mean that the contributions of the two polarization states ($+,\times$) of GW is taken to be equal\cite{Spergel 2003}.\\ Let's remember that discussion and investigation of the equation (18) is conditional on obtaining the perturbation $h(k)$ satisfying (10) which is generally not exactly solvable.
 Thus we have to use and implement the numerical recipes which requires the appropriate initial conditions.
 Knowing that PGW are originated from inflationary period, the appropriate initial conditions can be considered as

-where $a_{e}\simeq 10^{-27}$ is the scale factor at the end of inflation \cite{Scott 2003}.\\ In order to have an idea of the behavior of the spectral density (18), the result of numerical calculations is illustrated in Fig.1.
+where $a_{e}\simeq 10^{-27}$ is the scale factor at the end of inflation \cite{Scott 2003}.\\ In order to make more sense spectral density (18), its corresponding diagrams are illustrated in Fig.1.
 The three (color) graphs shown in the figure are the spectrum diagrams corresponding to three cases of the Hubble rate function (12).
-The three cases of the Hubble function and corresponding spectrum graphs (in Fig.1) are stated below: \\ 1) General case: $H^{2}(a)=H_{0}^{2}\left(\Omega_{r}a^{-4}+\Omega_{m}a^{-3}+\Omega_{\Lambda}\right)$ corresponds to the blue graph, \\ 2) Matter--Dark Energy dominate case: $H^{2}(a)\approx H_{0}^{2}\left(\Omega_{m}a^{-3}+\Omega_{\Lambda}\right)$ corresponds to the yellow graph, \\ 3) Matter dominate case: $H^{2}(a)\approx H_{0}^{2}\Omega_{m}a^{-3}$ corresponds to the red graph. \\ Based on the graphs illustrated in Fig.1, we can deduce the followings: \\ 1) All cases are compatible with the Big Bang Nucleosynthesis (BBN) bounds.\footnote{In the frequency band around 100 Hz or $k = \frac{2\pi f}{c} \simeq 628 m^{-1}$ (in $c = 1$ unity), $\Omega_{gw}(f)\leq 6.9\times 10^{-6}$ \cite{Abbott 2009}.}\\ 2) The graphs corresponding to the cases (1), (2) (yellow and blue graphs) are not much different and this is to be expected due to the very small contribution of radiation term ($\Omega_{r}\simeq 10^{-4}$) in comparison with matter and dark energy contributions. \\ 3) The wave power with the dark energy contributions is significantly enhanced. \\ 4) The phenomenological and astrophysical allowed constraints on $\Omega(k)$ (as BBN or observations of millisecond pulsars) can restrict the inflationary parameters as expansion rate in the inflationary epoch.
-On the other hand, dark energy has an increasing effect on the spectrum, thus the experimental and observational constraints on the spectrum can impose limits on the values of the Cosmological Constant.
-In other words, SED can say not only important facts about the primordial universe, but also it can carry information about the values of the Cosmological Constant. \\ 5) The numerical values of SED at k=628 are written in Table 1, these results show that the values obtained for SED are compatible with BBN bounds.\\
+The three cases of the Hubble function and corresponding spectrum graphs are as follows: 1) General case: $H^{2}(a)=H_{0}^{2}\left(\Omega_{r}a^{-4}+\Omega_{m}a^{-3}+\Omega_{\Lambda}\right)$ corresponds to the blue graph, \\ 2) Matter--Dark Energy dominate case: $H^{2}(a)\approx H_{0}^{2}\left(\Omega_{m}a^{-3}+\Omega_{\Lambda}\right)$ corresponds to the yellow graph, \\ 3) Matter dominate case: $H^{2}(a)\approx H_{0}^{2}\Omega_{m}a^{-3}$ corresponds to the red graph. \\ The two simple can be deduced by looking at the figure:\\ 1) All cases are compatible with the Big Bang Nucleosynthesis (BBN) bounds which states that in frequency band around 100 Hz or $k = \frac{2\pi f}{c} \simeq 628 m^{-1}$ (in $c = 1$ unity), $\Omega_{gw}(f)\leq 6.9\times 10^{-6}$ \cite{Abbott 2009}.
+For a better benchmark, the values of $\Omega$ for this frequncy are given in the Table.1. \\ 2) The graphs corresponding to the cases (1), (2) (yellow and blue graphs) are not much different and this is to be expected due to the insignificant contribution of radiation term ($\Omega_{r}\simeq 10^{-4}$) in comparison with matter and dark energy contributions. \\